 Use A Standard Trend Line Break

-I am always cautious with trend lines as we can often see them break but price gets soundly rejected at the horizontal levels.
-Regardless, trend lines are a useful trading tool that can be used multiple ways in your trading.
+I am always cautious with trend lines as we can often see them break but the price gets soundly rejected at the horizontal levels.
+Regardless, trend lines are a useful trading tool that can be used in multiple ways in your trading.

 I chose a sloppy trend line example to show that nothing is ever perfect in trading.
 There are a few ways in this example that you can have joined in on this downtrend if your pullback did not come into your trading zone.